libretro/docs/docs/guides/controller-autoconfiguration.md

 ### Managing generic controller identifiers

-Many controllers, especially those from third-party manufacturers, may be detected with non-specific names like "Wireless Controller".
+Some controllers, especially those from third-party manufacturers, may be detected with non-specific names like "Wireless Controller".
 This can cause naming conflicts in the autoconfig system.
 To mitigate this issue:

 1. Rename the configuration file to follow the format `[Manufacturer] [Model]`.
 2. Retain the `input_device` field with the generic identifier for system compatibility.